PLAIF-dev/.github/profile/ml/members/Saleem.md

 I am looking forward to collaborating with all of you and contributing to the success of this community.
 Feel free to reach out to me if you have any questions or if you'd like to work on any projects together.

-And to all Plifers, I have a humble request: please teach me everything you know ㅋㅋㅋ, so I can become the ultimate coding ninja and impress my cat with my mad programming skills!
+And to all Plaifers, I have a humble request: please teach me everything you know ㅋㅋㅋ, so I can become the ultimate coding ninja and impress my cat with my mad programming skills!
 Let's embark on this learning journey together and create something magical!🧙‍♂️✨

-갑사합니다~ 잘 부탁드리게ㅆ습니다!
+감사합니다~ 잘 부탁드리겠습니다!
 ![alt text](../../../assets/ml/Saleem.jpg)